verticalphotoplacer/HeadingCalculator/README.md

 ### Use as Python application

-Heading Calculator could be used as an Python application.
+The Heading Calculator could be used as a Python application.
 It requires [exifread](https://pypi.org/project/ExifRead/) library.

 ```